PdxCodeGuild/Full-Stack-Day-Class/notes/django-models.md

 On the _child_ entity model, add a `ManyToManyField(other_model_class, related_name=field_name_on_other_model)`.

 You add links to the relationship by using `.add(other_model_instance)` on the field name.
+You _must_ save the model that you're linking to before adding it, otherwise you get an obtuse error about IDs.

 ```py
 from django.db import models

 class Author(models.Model):
     name = models.TextField()